marijnh/Eloquent-JavaScript/11_async.md

 make expressing programs that do follow a straight line more awkward.
 We'll see some ways to address this awkwardness later in the chapter.

-Both of the big JavaScript programming platforms—((browser))s and ((Node.js))—make operations that might take a while asynchronous, rather than relying on ((thread))s.
-Since programming with threads is notoriously hard (understanding what a program does is much more difficult when it's doing multiple things at once), I think that this is a good decision.
+Both of the important JavaScript programming platforms—((browser))s and ((Node.js))—make operations that might take a while asynchronous, rather than relying on ((thread))s.
+Since programming with threads is notoriously hard (understanding what a program does is much more difficult when it's doing multiple things at once), this is generally considered a good thing.

 ## Crow tech

 Most people are aware of the fact that ((crow))s are very smart birds.
-They can use tools, plan ahead, recognize people, remember facts, and even communicate these facts among each other.
+They can use tools, plan ahead, remember things, and even communicate these things among themselves.

-What most people don't know is that they are capable of a lot more things that they keep well hidden from us.
+What most people don't know is that they are capable of many things that they keep well hidden from us.
 I've been told by a reputable (if somewhat eccentric) expert on ((corvid))s that crow technology is not far behind human technology, and they are catching up.

 For example, they have the ability to construct computing devices.
 These are not electronic, as human computing devices are, but operate